 In this 4-hour training we cover more advanced in-depth topics of working and reformatting content so it can become accessible, followed up by using Acrobat Professional for testing and tag review.
 This is Level 2 of our Accessible InDesign training.

-Accessibility This 2.5 hour training will give participants the knowledge and tools required to gauge the accessibility of web content.
+This 3.5 hour training will give participants the knowledge and tools required to gauge the accessibility of web content.
 The session will take an applied look at Web Content Accessibility Guidelines (WCAG) by explaining how to assess and implement each web accessibility success-criterion.

 While properly constructed tags are essential for an accessible PDF, tags alone are not enough.
 Some accessibility checkers review only tags while others also check hidden aspects of the document